 What is Western Herbal Medicine?

-The Medical Herbalist deals with a wide range of health conditions in every age group.
+Medical Herbalists deal with a wide range of health conditions in every age group.
 Herbal medicines are selected mainly to strengthen or stimulate the body’s normal functions and so help the body heal itself.
 Unlike most conventional medicines which usually have a single ingredient, herbs contain many ingredients and so may support the body’s health in several ways at once.

 Can Western Herbal Medicine assist you?